 Binding a certificate to a website in IIS means that you are activating the installed digital certificate and associating it with a particular website, port, and/or IP Address.
 Binding in IIS can be performed by following these simple steps.
 (These instructions assume that you have already installed your certificate in IIS.)

-Select binding type - The Add Site Binding window will open.
+- Select a binding type - The Add Site Binding window will open.
 For Type, select https.

-Close “Add Site Binding” window - Click the OK button to close the window.
+- Close the “Add Site Binding” window - Click the OK button to close the window.

 Note - In the case of Cloudflare URL Redirection SSL will not require in IIS.
 This article from Cloudflare will provide steps for URL Redirect.

 To redirect a site from HTTP to HTTPS, you require the URL Rewrite module.
 If not installed already, install it from this link.

 - Redirect site from HTTP to HTTPS

 - Users can use IIS to configure the redirect rule or directly can update the web.config file for the respective application.
 (By using IIS, it will update the respective web.config file.)